jordipbou/sloth/README.md

-# Sloth programming language/framework
+# Sloth - Universal Forth Engine

-Sloth is a programming language/framework designed for interactive programming across a wide range of platforms.

-The language leverages the simplicity and power of the Forth virtual machine to provide a versatile and efficient programming environment.

-Initially Sloth will support C and Java backends.
+Sloth is a portable, multi-language, cross-platform Forth environment.

+It provides the minimal foundation needed to bootstrap ANS Forth and test it in any environment — desktop, mobile, or embedded.

+It’s built on the idea that Forth itself — simple, extensible, and close to the machine — should be available anywhere.

+ANS Forth also serves as a common virtual machine and high level assembler, enabling the creation of higher-level languages that remain portable, lightweight, and consistent.

 ## Key Features